emirhanpisgin/melodify/README.md

-# Songülfy
+# Melodify

 **The Ultimate Spotify + Kick Chat Song Request App for Streamers**

-Songülfy is a next-generation desktop app that lets your viewers control the music on your stream—directly from your Kick chat!
+Melodify is a next-generation desktop app that lets your viewers control the music on your stream—directly from your Kick chat!
 Instantly turn your Kick channel into a live, interactive jukebox powered by Spotify.
 Delight your community, boost engagement, and keep your stream's vibe fresh—all with a beautiful, modern UI.

 ---